To heck with apples, eating some blueberries each day is what keeps the doctor away!

-This northern variety does well in Zones 5-8 and grows to be extremely tall, with some plants reaching eight feet in ideal conditions.
+This northern variety does well in Zones 5 to 8 and grows to be extremely tall, with some plants reaching eight feet in ideal conditions.
 Plant in regions where they will get about 800 chill hours.

 ‘Jersey’ is one of the more common and oldest northern highbush varieties.
 It grows upright and produces large, sweet berries with an excellent flavor.

 It’s exceptionally hardy, grows well in Zones 4 to 7, and needs 800 to 1,000 chill hours.